 Toy Newkirk, the woman, has had a consistent presence in the entertainment industry since the late 70s to the present.
 She's had one time and reoccurring guest spots on shows like A Different World and Living Single.
 She has spent her professional time behind the camera as a producer and writer for talk show Born To Shine with Tyson Beckford, A&E Biography, and much more.
 With her busy schedule and all, she continues to make her presence known at horror/genre film cons to hang with her friends from the cast and meet the fans.

-Sheila remains one of the most oddly remarkable characters in horror.
-Newkirk continues to maintain an oddly remarkable position on the entertainment compound considering the numbers of women and people of color working within.
+Sheila remains one of the most remarkable characters in horror.
+Newkirk continues to work behind the scenes in the entertainment compound considering the numbers of women and people of color working within.
 From Elm Street to Time Warner, I consider Newkirk's career progression to be one of pure inspiration.